AvPelli/Dll-injecting-beginner/README.md

 Contains:

-SimpleProgram.cpp | injector.cpp | dll.dll
+SimpleProgram.cpp | injector.cpp | dllmain.dll

 1. A simple program with 1 global integer variable that reads input from console